TPI Composites: Court Confirms Liquidating Plan for Vestas Assets

 Tranche structure and customer conditions.
 The new money component was structured in two tranches with distinct conditions.
 The first tranche comprised a $7.5 million initial draw available upon entry of the interim DIP order, which permitted Oaktree to roll up $15 million from the prepetition term loan.
 The second tranche comprised $20 million available upon entry of the final DIP order, with a corresponding $40 million roll-up.
 The second tranche was conditioned on TPI securing new supply agreements with GE Vernova and Vestas.

-Proposed path forward and equity cancellation.
+Initial restructuring framework and equity cancellation.
 The initial filing contemplated a debt-for-equity swap that would cancel existing common stock and transfer ownership of the reorganized company to the senior secured lenders.
+The debtors later replaced that framework with a 363 sale to Vestas for the Mexican and India-linked manufacturing operations and a separate wind-down plan path for the remaining entities.
 Common stockholders were advised they were not expected to receive any distributions.
-Trading was suspended on August 19, 2025, and TPIC filed Form 25-NSE with the SEC to remove the stock from Nasdaq listing and registration, and the company did not intend to appeal the delisting determination.
+Trading was suspended on August 19, 2025, and TPIC filed Form 25-NSE with the SEC to remove the stock from Nasdaq listing and registration; the company did not intend to appeal the delisting determination.
 The filing triggered events of default that accelerated approximately $471.8 million under credit agreements and approximately $135.3 million under the 5.25% convertible senior unsecured notes.

 Case milestones.
 The DIP facility contained milestones negotiated between the debtors and senior secured lenders.
 Key deadlines included: filing the DIP motion within one day of the petition date; entry of an interim DIP order within three days; filing a bar date motion within 10 days; entry of the final DIP order within 40 days; entry of an order establishing bar dates and approving a disclosure statement within 45 days; entry of a plan confirmation order within 100 days; and occurrence of the effective date within 120 days, subject to extension for regulatory approvals.